 Spinster: A Review

-Kate Bolick‘s Spinster is part memoir, part microhistory.
-It’s an examination of single women’s status and reputation throughout history, and the effects of that history on women today, framed with anecdotes from the author’s various romances.
-In Spinster, Bolick studies her – not always conscious – decision to remain unmarried using the lives of other, similar women as a lens.
-It’s an interesting, and somewhat unique, approach, but one that never seems out of place or ill-applied.
-Continue reading
+Kate Bolick's Spinster is part memoir, part microhistory.
+It's an examination of single women's status and reputation throughout history, and the effects of that history on women today, framed with anecdotes from the author's various romances.
+In Spinster, Bolick studies her - not always conscious - decision to remain unmarried using the lives of other, similar women … Continue reading Spinster: A Review